tebogosebake/test_repo/README.md

 # test_repo
-This id judt ust a repo
+This id just a repo